Skip to content

 Here are the options that can be passed to the shadowJar:

---enable-relocation Enable relocation of packages in the jar
+--enable-auto-relocation Enables auto relocation of packages in the dependencies.

---minimize-jar Minimize the jar by removing unused classes
+--minimize-jar Minimizes the jar by removing unused classes.

 Also, you can view more information about the ShadowJar task by running the following command: